-To be considered for inclusion in the proxy statement relating to our 2024 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than [●], 2024.
-To be considered for presentation at the 2024 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no later than [●], 2024.
-However, if the date of the annual meeting is more than 30 days earlier or more than 30 days later than such anniversary date, notice must be received no earlier than 120 days and no later than (i) 90 days prior to such annual meeting or (ii) ten calendar days following the date on which public disclosure of the date of the meeting is first made.
-These proposals must comply with the requirements as to form and substance established by the SEC for such proposals in order to be included in the proxy statement.
+To be considered for inclusion in the proxy statement relating to our 2024 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than March 16, 2024; provided, however, that if the date of this year's annual meeting has been changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before the Company begins to print and send its proxy materials.
+To be considered for presentation at the 2024 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than April 27, 2024 and no later than May 27, 2024; provided, however, that if the date of the annual meeting is more than 30 days before or more than 60 days after such annual meeting is announced later than the 90th day prior to be timely must be so delivered, or mailed and received, not later than the 90th day prior to such annual meeting or, if such annual meeting was first made.
+In no event shall any adjournment of an annual meeting or the announcement thereof commence a new time period for the giving of timely notice as described above.
+Proposals must comply with the requirements as to form and substance established by the SEC for such proposals in order to be included in the proxy statement.
 Proposals that are not received in a timely manner will not be voted on at the 2024 annual meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of the Corporate Secretary at 190 N. Canon Drive, 4th Floor, Beverly Hills, California 90210.

-In order for stockholders to give timely notice of nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2024 annual meeting, notice must be submitted no later than [•], 2024 and include all of the information required by Rule 14a-19 under the Exchange Act.
+In order for stockholders to give timely notice of nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2024 annual meeting, notice must be submitted no later than June 26, 2024 and include all of the information required by Rule 14a-19 under the Exchange Act.
 However, if the date of the 2024 annual meeting changes by more than 30 days from this year's Annual Meeting, Rule 14a-19 requires the notice be provided by the later of 60 calendar days prior to the date of the 2024 annual meeting or the tenth (10th) calendar day following the day on which we first publicly announce the date of the 2024 annual meeting.